 Runner’s toenail is primarily caused by repeated stress on your toenails as you run.

-In other words, black toenails in runners are more likely to result from the toenail repeatedly ramming into the front of the shoe while running rather than from the runner accidentally taking a swift kick to a big rock or tripping on a curb.
+In other words, black toenails in runners are more likely to result from the toenail repeatedly ramming into the front of your shoe while running rather than from the runner accidentally taking a swift kick to a big rock or tripping on a curb.

 This is because they are usually the longest toes; therefore, these toenails are most likely to take the brunt of the force or trauma inflicted on the toenail during the running stride.